mspnp/aks-baseline/09-workload.md

    > :beetle: You might receive a message about `--limits` being deprecated, you can [safely ignore that message](https://github.com/kubernetes/kubectl/issues/1101).
 Limits are still be honored; and in this deployment are required via Azure Policy for all pods running in your cluster.

-   > From this container shell, you could also try to directly acess the workload via `curl -I http://<aspnetapp-service-cluster-ip>`.
+   > From this container shell, you could also try to directly access the workload via `curl -I http://<aspnetapp-service-cluster-ip>`.
 Instead of getting back a `200 OK`, you'll receive a network timeout because of the [`allow-only-ingress-to-workload` network policy](./cluster-manifests/a0008/ingress-network-policy.yaml) that is in place.

 ### Next step